Fayetteville, AR Nursing Home Abuse Attorneys

 Unfortunately, nursing home abuse is more prevalent than anyone would like to consider.
 According to a recent study conducted by the Special Investigations Division of the House Government Reform Committee, 30% of all nursing homes in the United States — more than 5,200 facilities — were involved in more than 9,000 incidents of abuse over a two-year period.
 According to the report, the abuse violations in a total of 1,601 cases were described as placing the residents “in immediate jeopardy of death or serious injury.”

 The already high rate of nursing home abuse is on the rise.
 The same report determined that the percentage of nursing home facilities cited for abuse violations has increased annually since 1996.

 Most alarmingly of all, the American Association for Justice reports that 90% of all nursing homes in the United States have “staffing levels too low to provide adequate care.”
 In other words, 9 out of 10 American nursing homes provide inadequate care.

-Warning Signs of Nursing Home Abuse in Fayetteville
+Common Causes of Nursing Home Abuse in Fayetteville

 Nursing home abuse can take many forms, including physical, emotional, sexual, and basic neglect.
 Regardless of how it manifests, nursing home abuse needs to be stopped the moment it is detected.